freifrauvonbleifrei/DyAda/README.md

 * it's adaptive, but not octree, semicoarsening allowed! -> benefits esp. for higher-dimensional problems
-* key components: your data + a refinement descriptor + a linearization operator + (optional) an explicit tree for faster lookup
+* key components: your data + a refinement descriptor + a linearization operator + (optional) an explicit tree for faster lookup (not yet implemented)
-* linearization is flexible: can be Morton Z order, or a tree, or your own implementation
+* linearization is flexible: can be Morton Z order, or a tree order (not yet implemented), or your own ordering